Divine Word College of San Jose: Basic education

 In addition to undergraduate and graduate programs, the school also has a senior high school program with Technical-Vocational-Livelihood (TVL) and Academic strands or tracks as part of the implementation of the K to 12 program of the Department of Education (DepEd).
+A robotics course was offered to Junior High School starting October 2019 in partnership with Quezon City-based educational company TechFactors Inc.'s RoboTek program under JHS-Robotict Club.

 Senior High School

 The Divine Word College of San Jose is accredited by the Department of Education to operate Senior High School through program offerings in five (5) learning strands.
 This course serves as a preparatory and assessment level to help students choose the right course in college base on their capabilities.

 Junior High School, Grade School, and Child Development Center

 The secondary education level started as early as 1945 with the establishment of Southern Mindoro Academy as the school's predecessor, with a few freshmen and sophomore students.
 With the implementation of the K to 12 program in 2016, the secondary education was split into upper secondary level comprising the Senior High School, and the lower secondary level comprising the Junior High School level.
 The elementary level was introduced in 1985; likewise, the pre-school level was introduced through the Child Development Center in 1995.